Police operation in France after reports of armed man on the run | Law-Order

 - France

-A large search operation involving elite forces and helicopters was underway in France's southern Dordogne region on Saturday after a man was reported having shot at police officers, France Info reported.
-There was no report of casualties.
+A large search operation involving elite forces and helicopters was underway in France's southern Dordogne region on Sunday after a man was reported having shot at police officers, France Info reported.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)